kddnewton/attribute_extras/README.md

 # AttributeExtras

-Use this gem for automatic behavior on attributes.
-It provides three class macros that can be used for managing attributes: `nullify_attributes`, `strip_attributes`, and `truncate_attributes`.
+Use this gem for automatic behavior on attributes performed before validation.
+You can use the predefined macros or define your own.

 ## Installation